sukruthananth123/lookertest/README.md

 LookML is a data modeling language for describing dimensions, fields, aggregates and relationships based on SQL.

-LookML is powerful because it is:
+LookML is powerful because it is the main branch:

 - **Is all about reusability**: Most data analysis requires the same work to be done over and over again.
 You extract raw data, prepare it, deliver an analysis... and then are never able touse any of that work again.
 This is hugely